Sriraj-dev/VidQuest/README.md

 # VidQuest 🖥️ 🔍

 VidQuest is a powerful web application designed to decode the secrets hidden within YouTube videos.
 With VidQuest, you can effortlessly uncover insights and gain a deeper understanding of your favorite video content using AI technology.
+It uses Pathway’s [LLM App features](https://github.com/pathwaycom/llm-app) to build LLM(Large Language Model)-enabled data pipeline in Python and join data from multiple input sources, leverages OpenAI API [Embeddings](https://platform.openai.com/docs/api-reference/embeddings) and [Chat Completion](https://platform.openai.com/docs/api-reference/completions) endpoints to generate AI assistant responses.

 ## Features